Guide to Getting Started with Recycle Rally

 Time and Effort

 The average Recycle Rally Leader spends two to six hours per month managing the program.
-This time is spent overseeing the recycling collection process, tallying and entering totals into the website, and engaging students through events, activities, resources, and promotional campaigns.
+This time is spent overseeing the recycling collection process, tallying and entering totals into the website, and engaging students through events and activities.

 To minimize time, enlist a team!